Show All Answers

 Texas RioGrande Legal Aid, Inc. (210) 212-3700 Texas RioGrande Legal Aid, Inc.

-The current rating inside the city is a 2.
-Outside the city, but less than 1000 feet from a fire hydrant and less than 5 miles from a fire station is also a 2.
+ISO classifies communities from 1 (the best) to 10 (the worst) based on how well they score on the ISO Fire Suppression Rating Schedule, which grades such features as water distribution, fire department equipment and manpower and fire alarm facilities.
+ISO field representatives use the schedule when surveying a community's fire protection capability.
+The score that is determined from applying the Fire Suppression Rating Schedule is translated into a public protection classification.
+A perfect score in Texas is 106.5.
+It consists of 50 points for fire department capabilities, 40 points for water supply and distribution, 10 points for receiving and handling fire alarms and 6.5 points for a "Texas Addendum" that grades fire safety education, building code enforcement, fire prevention code enforcement and fire investigation capabilities.
+The current rating inside the city is a 1.
+Outside the city, but less than 1000 feet from a fire hydrant and less than 5 driving miles from a fire station is also a 1.
 Outside the city and more than 1000 ft from a fire hydrant, but less than 5 miles from a fire station is a 9.
 For more information on ISO rating's from the State Fire Marshal's Office, please visit the State Fire Marshal's Office website at the following link.

-State Fire Marshal's Office
+On October 30, 2006, the City of New Braunfels adopted Texas Local Government Code Chapter 143 Civil Service.
+Our members now enjoy consistent hiring, promotional, disciplinary, and termination practices.
+As a result, our hiring requirements and practices have also changed.
 Entry level testing is now administered by the Civil Service Director.
-Applicants must be at least 18, but not yet 36 years old, in order to take the general knowledge entrance test.
+Applicants must be at least 18, but must not have reached their 40th birthday as of the date of the written examination.
 Other specific requirements that must be met to be considered eligible for employment include:

 SB 193 requires drivers nearing stopped emergency vehicles-with lights activated -to either slow down or change lanes.